 Important Dates for the Bylingslay family

 This web page shows only a small excerpt of our Bylingslay research.
-Another 58 words (4 lines of text) covering the years 1273, 1600, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Bylingslay History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1273, 1600, 1481, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Bylingslay History in all our PDF Extended History products and printed products wherever possible.

 Bylingslay Spelling Variations

 Bylingslay has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Billings, Billins, Billinge, Billing, Biling and others.

 Early Notables of the Bylingslay family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Bylingslay Notables in all our PDF Extended History products and printed products wherever possible.